wildducktheories/jsh/README.md

 ==================
 The following is a list of commands that jsh supports out of the box.
 The list will be extended over time to provide more comprehensive management of packages.

-jsh runtime top
+jsh installation top
 ---------------
-Output the top of the jsh runtime directory.
+Output the top of the jsh installation directory.

-jsh runtime get bin
+jsh installation get bin
 -------------------
-Output the location of the runtime bin directory.
+Output the location of the installation bin directory.

-jsh runtime set bin {bindir}
+jsh installation set bin {bindir}
 -------------------------
-Link the runtime bin directory to the specified directory. {bindir} should be a directory, such as /usr/local/bin, which is in the PATH.
+Link the installation bin directory to the specified directory. {bindir} should be a directory, such as /usr/local/bin, which is in the PATH.

-If {bindir} is the same as 'jsh runtime top', then links are created in the {bindir} directory itself, rather than in some other directory.
+If {bindir} is the same as 'jsh installation top', then links are created in the {bindir} directory itself, rather than in some other directory.
 In this case, the caller should ensure that {bindir} is placed in the PATH.

-jsh runtime link bin
+jsh installation link bin
 --------------------
-Create a link from the runtime bin directory to mnt/jsh/resolved-packages/jsh/bin/j.sh for each package in mnt/jsh/resolved-packages.
+Create a link from the installation bin directory to mnt/jsh/resolved-packages/jsh/bin/j.sh for each package in mnt/jsh/resolved-packages.

-jsh runtime init {bindir}
+jsh installation init {bindir}
 -------------------------
-Invokes 'jsh runtime set bin {binddir}' and 'jsh runtime link bin'.
+Invokes 'jsh installation set bin {binddir}' and 'jsh installation link bin'.

 jsh module filename {package} {module}...
 -----------------------------------------